PostHog/posthog.com/contents/blog/leo-anthias-interview.md

 ---
 date: 2021-08-06
-title: Towards Open Source Data Science - An interview with Datapane CEO, Leo Anthias
+title: How To Build An Open Source Data Science Publishing Platform - An interview with Datapane CEO, Leo Anthias
 rootPage: /blog
 sidebar: Blog
 showTitle: true